UCC Demons: Early years

 In 1959, a youth club known as De Paul Boys Club was established in Sunday's Well, Cork as a means for boys to play indoor sports between September and April.
 In 1966, a men's team entered the senior ranks of Cork Basketball.
 The team was built off the basis of De Paul, with most of the players in the inaugural team having come through the juvenile level with De Paul.
 Thus, Blue Demons Basketball Club was established.
 The name "Blue Demons" was the preferred choice as it was the nickname of the DePaul University college basketball team in Chicago, who were very generous in their support of the fledgling De Paul Boys Club.
 The year 1968 was a significant year for Blue Demons with participation in the first National Club Competition.
 The National Club Competition was the forerunner of the National League, which began in 1973.

-National League glory
+National League titles

 Blue Demons were the inaugural winners of the National League in 1973–74.
 With their early success, they were able to organise one of the first significant international tournaments in Ireland.
 The Major Extra Size International Basketball Tournament attracted teams from England, Scotland, France, Belgium, Yugoslavia, Iceland and Canada.
 The tournament was held in the Parochial Hall in Cork and exposed the local teams and fans to the next level of basketball.
 By the early 1980s, the recruitment of American imports saw the league expand and grow in popularity.
 Basketball in Cork was huge as a result, with arch rivals Neptune and Blue Demons fighting out for supremacy throughout the 1980s.
 Behind the likes of Jasper McElroy and Anthony Jenkins, Blue Demons won three National League titles between 1981 and 1989.